 Improve alignment with IEEE by more effectively leveraging its membership and society resources;

-Acquire Digital Object Identifier (DOI) registration through IEEE;
+Acquire Digital Object Identifier (DOI) registration through IEEE.

 Earthzine Content

 Earthzine aims to publish positive, respectful, informative and thought-provoking content about the benefits of using Earth information in our daily lives.
 For additional information refer to Writer Guidelines, and Editorial Policy.